Baby’s First Step and Dog Moves Out of the Way

 The tiny human is no longer stationary.
 The baby can now travel independently, follow the dog into every room, and create chaos on a much larger scale.

-So when the dog quietly moves out of the way during baby’s first steps, it is not fear.
+When the dog quietly moves out of the way, it is not a lack of support.
+It is experience.